 Then Citi has a general restriction of typically only approving people for one Citi card every eight days, and two Citi cards every 65 days.

 If you’re looking for a business card, the CitiBusiness® / AAdvantage® Platinum Select® World Mastercard® continues to offer a welcome bonus of 70,000 AAdvantage miles after making $4,000 of purchases within the first four months.
 The card has a $99 annual fee, which is waived for the first year.
 That’s a fantastic welcome bonus, especially since the card has the annual fee waived for the first year.
 I picked up this card recently, and the welcome bonus has already posted.

-Unfortunately the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® recently had its welcome bonus reduced, and is now offering 50,000 AAdvantage miles after spending $2,500 within three months, with the $99 annual fee waived for the first year.
+The Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® offers 60,000 AAdvantage miles after spending $3,000 within three months, with the $99 annual fee waived for the first year.